novix-sa/Pyplan/docs/User Guide/Model.md

     install_library( 'bokeh', import_name=None )

-![enter image description here](http://img.pyplan.org/model-install-lib.png) After the installment you do not need to worry about running the install_library command again, it checks whether the library is already installed before executing the installment.
+![enter image description here](http://img.pyplan.org/model-install-lib.png) After the installment you do not need to worry about running the `install_library` command again.
+When this sentence is executed, it checks whether the library is already installed.
 Once installed you could delete the "install" sentence and the model will keep running, but it is good practice to keep this line because when you share the model or copy it to a different place, when running for the first time in that environment it will

 ## Toolboxes